Skip to main content

 Benefits of Being a Dental Hygienist

 People are drawn to work as a dental hygienist for a variety of reasons.
-One is that you can work in the health and wellness field without having to attend dental school, which can take up to 6 years or more to become a dentist.5 You can earn an associate degree and prepare for dental hygienist licensure in less than 2 years.
+One is that you can work in the health and wellness field without having to attend dental school, which can take up to six years or more to become a dentist.5 You can earn an associate degree and prepare to take the Dental Hygiene National Board, as well as any state or regional clinical licensing examinations (if applicable)* in as few astwo years.

 When considering a career in a dental office, you may be wondering what is better: dental assistants or dental hygienists?
 The fact of the matter is that the two roles are very different.
 A dental assistant works closely with a dentist to help with patient care.
 A dental hygienist, on the other hand, works closely with patients to do the bulk of the work of a routine dental appointment.

-Some benefits of pursuing a career as a dental assistant include getting into the working world faster and avoiding laborious certification exams.
-Learn more about a career in dental assisting
+A benefit of pursuing a career as a dental assistant include getting into the working world faster.
+Learn more about a career in dental assisting.

 Why Become a Dental Hygienist?